waniya-asim03/credit-card-fraud-detection/README.md

 ### Why Random Forest?

-Random Forest is a powerful ensemble learning algorithm that combines multiple decision trees to improve predictive performance and reduce overfitting.
-It performs particularly well in structured tabular data problems like fraud detection.
+Random Forest is an ensemble learning algorithm that combines multiple decision trees to improve predictive performance and reduce overfitting.
+It performs particularly well on structured tabular datasets like credit card transaction data.

 ---